Almerc/almerc.github.io/_posts/2015-03-22-PedalProject.md

 title: Soldering and Screaming
 ---

 I have been jamming with guitar stompboxes since I started my first band in my teens and became addicted to collecting and building a monster pedal board to experiment with effects often resulting in a cacophony of psychadelic noise.
 It was a lot of fun and I spent an obscene amount of money in the process.
-Recently I came across this website [Fuzzdogs pedal parts](http://shop.pedalparts.co.uk/) and was interested to find out what goes into making effects pedals and improve my soldering skills.
+Recently I came across this website [Fuzzdogs pedal parts](http://shop.pedalparts.co.uk/) and was interested to find out what goes into building effects pedals and improve my soldering skills in the process.

 ####Reading resistors and assembling components on the pcb